How To Tell If Someone Is Using Meth

 How Do Meth Users Act?

-Crystal meth use and addiction alter the structure and function of the brain, so it makes sense that there are mental and behavioral changes associated as well.
+Crystal meth use and addiction alter the structure and function of the brain.
+Because of this, there are mental and behavioral changes associated with abuse.
 These changes can include:

 - Hyperactivity or Restlessness